Uriah372-DS/Introduction-to-AI-Course-Projects/README.md

 # Introduction-to-AI-Course-Projects
-All the homework and projects that are associated with this course
+All homework excercises and projects that are associated with this course.